-Since 2015, I have endeavored to write and post a new poem every day; for the most part, I have kept up this practice (though I admit it has become more difficult since finding regular employment a couple months back), as well as with the daily ‘love notes’ to the days of the week I started writing and posting back in October 2013.
+Since 2015, I have endeavored to write and post a new poem every day; for the most part, I have kept up this practice (though I admit it has become more difficult these last two or three months), as well as with the daily ‘love notes’ to the days of the week I started writing and posting back in October 2013.

 More recently, I have started posting a new featured image with each poem, since the thumbnail for the link when posted elsewhere defaults to a gross close-up of the PayPal donate button I started adding to my posts.
 (I want to give the folks the option to donate, not make it representative of the blog.)

 So, to paraphrase Q, who the hell does Kevin J. O’Conner think he is?

 I am a poet.
 I’m one of those people who wrote lots of bad poetry (and the occasional worthwhile poem) in high school, but got discouraged by a snotty rejection letter and didn’t write again on a regular basis until about five years ago.
 As a poet, I primarily write about what I experience in my life, for better or for worse.
 To avoid stagnation, I regularly try different approaches to my writing, with the goal of writing things that don’t sound like things I would write.
 Since 2014, I have published eleven full-length collections of poetry; as of October 2018, the latest is The Lilac Years.
 I have also been published in Spindrift, two editions of The Poetry Marathon Anthology, Raven Chronicles, and the Voices That Matter anthology.
 This month, I also published my first self-produced chapbook, Interval.
 In addition, I regularly read my work at open-mic events in the Seattle area.